-Fishery Performance Reports are typically conducted for a given species during the relevant advisory panel meeting in advance of an upcoming stock assessment.

-- 1. An overview of the fishery is prepared by Council staff and provided to advisory panel members two weeks prior to their scheduled meeting.
-The fishery overview is presented via an interactive web application (shinyapp).
-The fishery overview contains the following: - a. general biology, - b. stock status as determined by the most recent assessment, - c. management history, - d. commercial statistics (landings by year, area, month, and season, if applicable), - e. recreational statistics (landings by year, area, wave, and number of directed trips, if applicable), - f. economic performance (average ex-vessel price, ex-vessel value, and economic impacts by year). - 2.
-Discussion questions (Appendix 1) are also prepared by Council staff and provided to the advisory panel members two weeks prior to the meeting.
-Questions address the following topics: - a. landing and discard level and trends over the last five years, - b. current management measure performance, - c. environmental conditions and ecology, - d. social and economic influences, - e. other concerns or data gaps. - 3.
+- Fishery Performance Reports are typically conducted for a given species during the relevant advisory panel meeting in advance of an upcoming stock assessment. - 1.
+An overview of the fishery is prepared by Council staff and provided to advisory panel members prior to their scheduled meeting.
+The fishery overview, containing the following, is presented via an interactive web application (shinyapp). - a. general biology, - b. stock status as determined by the most recent assessment, - c. management history, - d. commercial statistics (landings by year, area, month, and season, if applicable), - e. recreational statistics (landings by year, area, wave, and number of directed trips, if applicable), - f. economic performance (ex-vessel price, ex-vessel value, and economic impacts). - 2.
+Discussion questions (Appendix 1) addressing the following, are also prepared by Council staff and provided to the advisory panel members prior to the meeting. - a. landing and discard level and trends over the last five years, - b. current management measure performance, - c. environmental conditions and ecology, - d. social and economic influences, - e. other concerns or data gaps. - 3.
 During the advisory panel meeting, Council staff review the fishery overview and answer any questions advisory panel members may have before beginning the discussion.
-Using the list of discussion questions, advisory panel members discuss their thoughts and observations on the record.

-4. Using notes and meeting minutes, Council staff prepares an FPR which summarizes the discussion that took place.
+Using the list of discussion questions, advisory panel members discuss their thoughts and observations on the record. - 4.
+Using notes and meeting minutes, Council staff prepares an FPR which summarizes the discussion that took place.